ndnguru/tmdb-search-example/readme.md

 If you want to build the application and run it using a server, you will to use node and npm to build and run the app.

 ###Install Modules/Dependencies
 Run npm install to fetch and install all the modules.
-Modules are indentiied in the package.json file
+Modules are identified by the package.json file

 ```
 npm install
 ```

-After all dependecies are install, you should have access to *webpack-dev-server* which will build all JS code and update the bundle.js file in the build folder.
+After all dependencies are install, you should have access to *webpack-dev-server* which will build all JS code and update the bundle.js file in the build folder.
 Run:

 ```
 webpack-dev-server
 ```
-Then open your browswer and load the URL: [http://localhost:8080](http://localhost:8080) or [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) to see the webpack banner showing the status of the dev build.
+Then open your browser and load the URL: [http://localhost:8080](http://localhost:8080) or [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) to see the webpack banner showing the status of the dev build.
 The Webpack Dev Server is configured to use Hot Module Replacement.
-This allows you to update code and the browswer will update automatically.
+This allows you to update code and the browser will update automatically.
 This is intended to be used in a development mode only.

 ---
 ##Todo / Enhancements
 Below are a list of Todos and enhancements we could make to the application

- - Implement a more sophisticated application data store that can accomodate recent **search caching**
+ - Implement a more sophisticated application data store that can accommodate recent **search caching**
  - Use a Flux implementation to ensure **one-way data** flow
  - Add Support for **pagination** of movie results
  - UI Enhancements